limix/bgen/doc/api.rst

 After use, the variant genotype handler has to be closed by a :func:`bgen_close_variant_genotype` call.

-Strings are represented by the :type:`bgen_string` type, which contains an array of characters and its length.
+Strings are represented by the :type:`bgen_str` type, which contains an array of characters and its length.

 File